 Your first game you should be working on the basics of getting through the phases of the game: movement, psychic phase, shooting and assault, as well as memorizing your army’s stats and wargear.
 If you can nail down those things early then it will greatly improve the pace of your games and allow you to begin focusing more on strategy and tactics.

 Ultimately, just have fun with the game.
 You only get one first game so enjoy it.
 I still remember my first game nine years later.
 There’s nothing quite like it.

 Something we do where I play is discuss the game afterwards.
 I’ll talk to my opponent about what I could have done better, what mistakes he/she thought I made or what I might have done well.
 I in turn offer the same to my opponent.
 It’s a great way to grow as a gamer and something everyone should do.

 Also, I would spend some time with the rulebook.
 Your first game is going to bring up a lot of questions and scenarios you had not expected.
 Consulting the rulebook while a game is fresh in your mind is a great way to help hammer home the rules.
 You will inevitably have some questions as well and your mind will start churning with ideas for your next game.

-At this point I would also suggest holding off on making new purchases for your army.
-It’s going to take more than a single game to realize what you need next.
 After a few games, with a better understanding of the rules and your army, you will start finding elements of the game you really enjoy, which will in turn impact your buying decisions.
 You should make informed purchases to avoid buyer’s regret, something many of us have done on a whim.

 Again, just have fun with your first game and enjoy the experience.
 The thing I love about 40K is it’s an all-inclusive hobby.
 Playing games gets me motivated to build and paint my army.
 All facets of the game bleed into one another to make it one of the best hobbies there is.